 My Spokane Valley Roots:

 In the spring of 1968 our family moved from the north side of Spokane “clear out to the valley”.
-I remember my great grandma wondering if we would be back for the holidays!
+I remember my grandma wondering if we would be back for the holidays!
 Across the street from Danelo’s cantaloupe fields, building our new home at Broadway and Flora was a dream come true for my parents.
-They wanted to raise my two brothers and me in wide open spaces with lots of opportunities for fun and adventure.
+They wanted to raise my two brothers and me in wide open spaces with lots of opportunities for fun and exploring.
 That first winter we had many adventures and met a lot of folks who came to our door for help in the record snowfall.
 Dad’s zest to be a “farmer” provided more opportunities to meet our neighbors when our garden produced bushels of tomatoes and dozens upon dozens of corn and the boys sold it for 50 cents a dozen.
 Yes, Greenacres was the place to be!

 Ron and Hazel Hatcher – my parents